-3.43 window-type current transformer: One that has a secondary winding insulated from and permanently assembled on the core, but has no primary winding as an integral part of the structure.
-Primary insulation is provided in the window, through which one turn of the line conductor can be passed to provide the primary winding.
+3.2 split-core current transformer: One that has a secondary winding insulated from and permanently assembled on the core but has no primary winding as an integral part of the structure.
+This type of core can be opened or separated such that it can be placed over a primary conductor and reattached and secured.
+It shall have a minimum insulation for the 2.5 kV applied test, and it may or may not be fully rated for the